 Believe me, you can eat fresh, healthy produce that you grew yourself all 12 months of the year.
 Here is an update of a January over-wintered planting.

-I hope you enjoyed a trip through #2020 growing virtually.
+I hope you enjoyed the page!
 Feel free to share.
-I will be hosting more classes this year to support growers so I recommend subscribing.
-Feel free to send any questions my way to Tim McDermott.email@example.com or if you are not a Franklin County resident, find the contact for your Extension educator at Extension.osu.edu
+I will be hosting more classes online and on-site this year to support growers so I recommend subscribing.
+Feel free to send any questions my way to Tim McDermott.firstname.lastname@example.org or if you are not a Franklin County resident, find the contact for your Extension educator at Extension.osu.edu